git4rk/ApplicationServeronCloud/latestUpdates.md

 {: #latest_updates}

 A list of the latest updates to the service.

+## October 27, 2017: Updated WebSphere Application Server in {{site.data.keyword.Bluemix_notm}}

+* Added the ability to provision an older fixpack level [(n-1)](maintenanceAndUpdates.html#maintenance_strategy){: new_window} through the Service Profile tab in the {{site.data.keyword.Bluemix_notm}} Service Dashboard or via the REST API.
+* The 9.0.0.5 fixpack version of traditional WebSphere Application Server is now available when you provision a new service instance.
+In addition to 9.0.0.5, other fixpack versions of traditional WebSphere Application Server, such as 9.0.0.4, 8.5.5.12, and 8.5.5.11, are available for provisioning.
+* The 17.0.0.3 fixpack version of WebSphere Application Server Liberty is now available when you provision a new service instance.
+In addition to 17.0.0.3, the 17.0.0.2 fixpack version of WebSphere Application Server Liberty is available for provisioning.
+* Addressed [several security vulnerabilities](http://www-01.ibm.com/support/docview.wss?uid=swg22010172){: new_window} in WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} including:
+  * A vulnerability where IBM WebSphere Application Server might create files using the default permissions instead of the customized permissions when custom startup scripts are used.
+  * A vulnerability where IBM WebSphere Application Server Proxy Server or On-demand-router (ODR) could allow a local attacker to obtain sensitive information, caused by stale data being cached and then served.
+  * A vulnerability where IBM WebSphere Application Server is vulnerable to cross-site scripting.
+This vulnerability allows users to embed arbitrary JavaScript code in the Web UI thus altering the intended functionality potentially leading to credentials disclosure within a trusted session.
+  * A vulnerability where IBM WebSphere Application Server could provide weaker than expected security after using the Admin Console to update the web services security bindings settings.
+  * A vulnerability where IBM WebSphere Application Server Version 9.0.0.4 could provide weaker than expected security after using the PasswordUtil command to enable AES password encryption.
+  * A vulnerability where Apache MyFaces could allow a remote attacker to obtain sensitive information.
+  * A vulnerability where IBM WebSphere Application Server could allow a remote attacker to obtain sensitive information caused by improper error handling by MyFaces in JSF.
+* Integrated miscellaneous service maintenance.

+## August 30, 2017: Updated WebSphere Application Server in {{site.data.keyword.Bluemix_notm}}

+* Integrated miscellaneous service maintenance.

 ## June 30, 2017: Updated WebSphere Application Server in {{site.data.keyword.Bluemix_notm}}